rhennessey3/personal-website-next/project-progress.md

    - Contact form component created with API integration
    - Admin dashboard and login pages implemented
    - API client created for backend communication
+   - Case studies management in admin dashboard fully implemented and connected to backend API
+   - Blog posts management in admin dashboard fully implemented and connected to backend API
+   - Image upload functionality implemented for case studies and blog posts using Supabase storage
+   - Authentication flow implemented with protected routes

 2. **Backend Status**:
    - Express.js server with TypeScript is fully operational